Associate in Science DegreeDownload PDF

 This course examines the development of film as a medium of artistic expression.
 Topics include cinematic vocabulary, camera techniques, editing, sound, auteur theory, and personalities.
 Feature films are analyzed during the laboratory component.

 This course introduces the concepts of light and optics.
 Topics include the historical development of optical instruments, electromagnetic spectrum, lenses and image formation, light-sensitive materials and processes, color filters, Kirlean imaging, and holography.
 Examples are chosen from a variety of fields, including photography, human vision, and nature.
-Prerequisite: An appropriate Mathematics Placement test result, or MA90 Esssential Math Skills, or MA091 Introductory Algebra.
+Prerequisite: Appropriate high school GPA or placement test score or MA089 Arithmetic.

 This course introduces the techniques of fiction and poetry writing through a series of discussions, readings, and writing activities.
 Prerequisite: EN102 English 2: Ideas & Values in Literature.